LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedding.rst

    </body>
    </html>

-This seperation of logic and presentation allows for some pretty powerful features.
-For example, let's say I wanted to return a JSON representation of the array of people when they accessed the URL "http://example.com/lasso9/AddressBook/people.json".
-I already have the logic that finds the people and creates the array, all I need to do is add a file named "people[xhr].lasso" to create and display the array of maps::
+This separation of logic and presentation allows for some rather powerful features.
+For example, let's say I wanted to return a JSON representation of the array of people when they accessed the URL ``http://example.com/lasso9/AddressBook/people.json``.
+I already have the logic that finds the people and creates the array, so all I need to do is add a file named "people[xhr].lasso" to create and display the array of maps::

    <?lasso